Donovan Mitchell: 2022–23 season: First All-NBA team selection

-2023–24 season: Eastern Conference Semifinals appearance
+2023–24 season: First Eastern Conference Semifinals appearance

 On March 3, 2024, Mitchell fractured his nose after receiving an elbow from teammate Tristan Thompson, forcing him to miss a game on March 18 against the Indiana Pacers.
 In March, Mitchell also built up a bone bruise in his left knee, causing him to miss seven games.
 On March 11, Mitchell was sent to the NBA G-League and was recalled the day after.
 On March 19, Mitchell underwent a procedure to repair his nasal fracture, removing him from play for at least a week.

 In Game 6 of the first round of the playoffs against the Orlando Magic, Mitchell scored 50 points in a 103–96 loss.
 He scored 52.1% of the Cavaliers' points in Game 6, the most by a player with an opportunity to clinch a playoff series in NBA history.
 The only other player to score at least half of his team's points in a clinching scenario was Michael Jordan in Game 6 of the 1998 NBA Finals.
 On May 5, Mitchell recorded 39 points, nine rebounds and five assists in a 106–94 Game 7 victory, thus sending the Cavaliers past the Magic to the Eastern Conference Semifinals.
 Cleveland won its first playoff series without LeBron James since 1993.
 He scored a combined 89 points in Games 6 and 7, one shy of a record set by Allen Iverson (90 points), but set a record for the most points by a player in franchise history in that span.
 In the Conference Semifinals against the Boston Celtics, he missed Games 4 and 5 due to a left calf strain, as the Cavaliers were eliminated in five games.